By Children’s Librarian Eileen

 African American History is an impressive resource with a wealth of information.
 To learn more about the African American experience, you will definitely want to explore this website, even if you don’t have a school project you need to complete!

-To learn more about this comprehensive resource, watch this overview video »
+To learn more about this comprehensive resource, watch the virtual tutorial on the African American History resource page.

 More library resources for kids